 SOIC-8 Package Pin # DFN18 Package Pin # Pin Symbol Function 1 1 BOOST The BOOST pin provides additional drive voltage to the on-chip NPN power transistor.
 The resulting decrease in switch on voltage increases efficiency.
 2 2, 3, 4 V {IN} This pin is the main power input to the IC.
 3 5, 6, 7 V {SW} This is the connection to the emitter of the on-chip NPN power transistor and serves as the switch output to the inductor.
 This pin may be subjected to negative voltages during switch off-time.
 A catch diode is required to clamp the pin voltage in normal operation.
 This node can stand -1.0 V for less than 50 ns during switch node flyback.
 4 (CS51412/CS51414) 8 BIAS The BIAS pin connects to the on-chip power rail and allows the IC to run most of its internal circuitry from the regulated output or another low voltage supply to improve efficiency.
 The BIAS pin is left floating if this feature is not used.
 5 (CS51411/CS51413) 10 SYNC This pin provides the synchronization input.
-5 (CS51412/CS51414) 4 (CS51411/CS51413) 10 (CS51412/CS51414) 8 (CS51411/CS51413) SHDNB The shutdown pin is active low and TTL compatible.
-The IC goes into sleep mode, drawing less than 85 μA when the pin voltage is pulled below 1.0 V. This pin should be left floating in normal position.
+5 (CS51412/CS51414) 4 (CS51411/CS51413) 10 (CS51412/CS51414) 8 (CS51411/CS51413) SHDNB Shutdown_bar input.
+This is an active-low logical input, TTL compatible, with an internal pull-up current source.
+The IC goes into sleep mode, drawing less than 85 μ A when the pin voltage is pulled below 1.0 V. This pin may be left floating in applications where a shutdown function is not required.
 6 13 GND Power return connection for the IC.
 7 16 V {FB} The FB pin provides input to the inverting input of the error amplifier.
 If V{FB} is lower than 0.29 V, the oscillator frequency is divided by four, and current limit folds back to about 1 A. These features protect the IC under severe overcurrent or short circuit conditions.
-8 17 V C The V C pin provides a connection point to the output of the error amplifier and input to the PWM comparator.
+8 17 V C The V_C pin provides a connection point to the output of the error amplifier and input to the PWM comparator.
 Driving of this pin should be avoided because on-chip test circuitry becomes active whenever current exceeding 0.5 mA is forced into the IC. - 9, 11, 12, 14, 15, 18 NC No Connection